 Here are a few particular groups who should consider Experian Boost:

-- Young adults: Those looking for credit/loans without much to show in terms of credit history, you will find Experian Boost exceptionally valuable.
+- Young adults: Those looking for credit/loans without much to show in terms of credit history, will find Experian Boost exceptionally valuable.

 - Responsible consumers: Those whose good financial habits aren’t reflected in their current credit report could be able to qualify for various credit and loan products.

-How to Benefit from Experian Boost
+How to Benefit From Experian Boost

 To benefit from Experian Boost, you need to have an online bank account.
 You also need to allow Experian to scan it electronically.
 Experian will partner with a financial technology company, Finicity, to check bank statements for qualifying payments.